 Why do we do change management?
 To build excellent plans?
 To abide by best practices in business?
 To appease our leadership team that decided we needed it?

-No. We apply change management because change management has a distinct and pointed focus on benefit realization and achieving the desired results and outcomes of change.
+We apply change management because it has a distinct and pointed focus on benefit realization and achieving desired results and outcomes from change.
 When embarking on our change management journeys, we begin with the end in mind.
-The end, in the case of change management, is driving successful change.
-The means is applying a structured approach to helping individual employees adopt and proficiently use changes that impact them.
+The end is successful change.
+And the means to that end is applying a structured approach to help individual employees adopt and use changes that impact them.

 Prosci defines change management as "the application of a structured process and set of tools for leading the people side of change to achieve a desired outcome."
 It is not by accident that the phrase "achieve a desired outcome" completes the definition.
-By framing change management in this results-oriented way, we overcome the assumption that change management is merely the "soft side of change."
-Change management is about ensuring benefit realization by addressing one of the most critical elements of benefit realization - the people side of change.
+By framing change management in this results-oriented way, we overcome assumptions about change management being merely the soft side of change.
+Change management ensures benefit realization by addressing one of the most critical elements of it: the people side of change.

-There is a critical connection between the people who are expected to accept and participate in a change and the realization of the desired outcomes of that change.
-To better explain the connection, outlined below are two examples of comparable projects with very different outcomes.
+There is a critical connection between the people who are expected to accept and participate in a change and realizing desired outcomes of that change.
+To clarify this connection, the examples below illustrate how the same project can result in very different outcomes.

-Organization B also attempted to implement a similar electronic expense report system.
+Organization B also attempted to implement a similar electronic expense reporting system.

 The project team employed change management from the beginning of the project.
-Before sending employees to training, they executed an awareness-building campaign sharing the reasons for the change and how it would affect the employees.
-Meanwhile the project team and change management resources ensured that all key sponsors and managers were onboard and engaged in creating desire and excitement around the change and coaching individual employees who needed more attention.
-The project team designed a training session tailored to the specific needs of the workforce.
-They worked with managers and supervisors to ensure that the proficiency of the workforce was aligned with the adoption rates and speeds needed to achieve the desired outcomes.
+Before sending employees to training, they executed an Awareness-building campaign, sharing the reasons for the change and how it would affect employees.
+Meanwhile, the project team and change management resources ensured that all key sponsors and managers were on board, engaged in creating Desire for and excitement around the change, and coached individual employees who needed more attention.
+The project team designed a training session tailored to the specific needs of the employees.
+They worked with managers and supervisors to ensure that employee proficiency aligned with the adoption rates and speeds needed to achieve the desired outcomes.

-Following the change implementation, the project team took steps to reinforce new behaviors by publicly rewarding and acknowledging compliance in addition to soliciting feedback on how the new process could be improved even more.
+Following the change implementation, the project team took steps to reinforce new behaviors by publicly rewarding and acknowledging compliance, and soliciting feedback on how to further improve the new process going forward.

 What benefit does a new process deliver if no one follows it?
 What benefit does a new technology or system create if no one uses it?
 Implementing a technical solution is only part of the equation.
-Ensuring that employees embrace, adopt and proficiently use the technical solution is really where benefit realization occurs.
-The intended results and outcomes of change are inextricably connected to whether that change becomes part of how employees do their jobs - which means that the Return on Investment of a project or initiative is directly related to how well the people side of change is managed.
+Putting people at the center of the change and equipping them to embrace, adopt and proficiently use the technical solution is really where benefit realization occurs.
+The intended results and outcomes of change are inextricably connected to whether that change becomes part of how employees do their jobs.
+This means that return on investment (ROI) for the project or initiative is directly related to how well the organization manages the people side of change.

-This relationship is confirmed by the correlation analysis below that shows the more effective our change management effort is, the more likely we are of meeting or exceeding project objectives.
+The correlation below demonstrates that the more effective change management effort is, the more likely we can meet or exceed project objectives.
 The ROI of change management then, in a way, is the ROI of the project or initiative.

-By beginning with the end (benefit realization) in mind, the application of change management ensures that the majority of the workforce affected by the change embraces, adopts and uses the required change, which in turn results in the realization of the desired organizational benefit.
-From this perspective, we see how the application of change management has a positive effect on employees impacted by the change, in addition to an increase in the Return on Investment by meeting project objectives, finishing on time and finishing within the budget.
+By beginning with the end in mind, effective change management equips and enables the individuals affected by the change to embrace, adopt and use the required change, which leads to the desired organizational benefit.
+From this perspective, we see how applying change management has a positive effect on employees impacted by the change—all while meeting project objectives, finishing on time and on budget, and increasing ROI.